melkyades/assembly-porting-notes/x86-to-riscv.md

 This guide just tries to provide a quick look of RISC-V ISA to Intel-x86/AMD64 programmers.
 It was written and tested using Ubuntu 20.04.
 With other OSes and distributions YMMV.

-# Basics

-While x86 has a Complex Instruction Set Computer (CISC) design, RISC-V (pronounded "risk five") is a Reduced Instruction Set Computer design.
-That means, among other things, that you have an optimized amount instructions, as few and as regular as possible.
-RISC-V has 32, 64 and 128 bit variants, known as RV32I, RV64I and RV128I.
-The I comes from integer, as the basic variant defines just a set of integer registers and basic instructions to work on them.
-Over time, several extensions have been defined, which added support for multiplication and division (M), atomic instructions (A), 32-bit floating point(F), 64-bit floating point (D), etc. These four M,A,F, D, plus I, are considered the basic ones needed for general-purpose computing and therefore are known as G.

-## Registers

-RISC-V base ISA has 32 integer registers (`x0` to `x31`).
-They are 32-bit wide on RV32, 64-bit wide on RV64 and
-128-bit wide on RV128. `x0` is fixed to zero, `x1-x31` hold integer values.

 # Working with RISC-V code and tools

+When learning about RISC-V it can be very useful to have a working system even if you don't have RISC-V hardware at hand.
-Because RISC-V is an open platform, there exist many open source tools to compile, assemble, emulate and simulate execution, in case you don't have RISC-V hardware at hand.
+Because RISC-V is an open platform, there exist many open source tools to compile, assemble, emulate and simulate execution.
-As the ecosystem is pretty new, it's useful to work on a not-very-old distribution.
+The ecosystem is pretty new, so it's useful to work on a not-very-old distribution.
 Ubuntu 20.04 seems enough to work with pre-compiled tools without much effort.
 Some people may prefer/need to work with latest tools by compiling everything from sources, we won't explain how to do that here, please refer to other sources in that case.